davidortinau/Plugin.Maui.KeyListener/README.md

 | Android  | 5.0 (API 21)              |
 | Windows  | 11 and 10 version 1809+   |

+## Accessibility Considerations

+### Windows

+Implementing KeyboardBehavior to manage navigation and interaction on Windows enhances accessibility because Windows accessibility features are tightly integrated with keyboard navigation.
+This allows users who rely on keyboard input rather than mouse interactions to navigate your application effectively.

+### Mac

+Using KeyboardBehavior on macOS improves navigation for users who have enabled basic keyboard navigation features.
+However, it provides no benefits for users utilizing Full Keyboard Access mode or VoiceOver screen reader navigation.
+For comprehensive accessibility support on Mac (and Windows), it's recommended to implement the SemanticOrderView from the MAUI Community Toolkit alongside KeyboardBehavior.

 ## API Usage

 `Plugin.Maui.KeyListener` provides the `Feature` class that has a single property `Property` that you can get or set.